Apache0ne/ComfyUI_Kitchen_nvfp4_Converter_colab/README.md

 # Updates:

-- Colab script for bf16 finetunes of Flux klein 9b, 4b(no base yet) and ZImageTurbo and ZImageBase
+- Colab script for bf16 finetunes of Flux klein 9b, 4b(no base yet) and ZImageTurbo and ZImageBase , not shared yet still cleaning up

 - Base support for Z-Image-Turbo
 - Added support for Flux.1-dev (Philippe Joye)